Vyral/vincent-napoleon/_posts/2019-01-28-what-buyers-and-sellers-need-to-know-about-last-years-market.md

 0:25 - An introduction to today’s topic

-0:40 - Examining total sales for 2018 vs 2017
+0:40 - Examining total sales for 2018 versus 2017

-1:13 - Examining total pending sales and closed sales for 2018 vs 2017
+1:13 - Examining total pending sales and closed sales for 2018 versus 2017

-1:31 - Examining the inventory and average days on market for 2018 vs 2017
+1:31 - Examining the inventory and average days on market for 2018 versus 2017

-2:59 - Examining the change in beach property sales from 2018 vs 2017<br>&nbsp;
+2:59 - Examining the change in beach property sales from 2018 versus 2017<br>&nbsp;

-3:53 - Examining the change in single-family home inventory and sales from 2018 vs 2017
+3:53 - Examining the change in single-family home inventory and sales from 2018 versus 2017

-4:36 - Examining the change in condo inventory and sales from 2018 vs 2017
+4:36 - Examining the change in condo inventory and sales from 2018 versus 2017

 5:55 - Discussing the market’s overall stability